fatalaijon/refactoring/README.md

 ```

 * Refactoring: replace indexed for loop with for-each loop
+  - the for-each loop shows your **intention** more clearly than the indexed for loop (improve code clarity)
   - also use string.indexOf(char) instead of the more complex string.contains(string)
   - this avoids creating a lot of 1-char string objects inside the loop

 ```java
     public boolean haveVowel(String word){
         final String VOWELS = "aeiouyAEIOUY";

         for (char c: word.toCharArray()) {
             if (VOWELS.indexOf(c) >= 0) return true;
         }